nn-dmt/terahertz-starter/README.md

 # Terahertz Starter kit for Statamic/Laravel
 ## Created by Swamp.Audio with the help of the Statamic Team

-Rename .env.example to .env

-Setup .env file for specific environment (laravel valet reccomended for local development)

-Navigate to project directory in CLI
+Navigate to project directory in terminal

+Rename .env.example to .env with ```mv .env.example .env```

 Install PHP dependencies with ```composer install```